sta48/healinghoney/documents/design-journey.md

 + Location: Text (Size:20)
 + Lifespan: Text (Size:10)
-+ Endangered:
 + Type: Text (Size:10)
 + Description: Chars (Size:200)
-    + Includes Identification information such as leaf type, bark type, fruits, what part of the plant is used, interesting facts
+    + Includes Identification information such as leaf type, bark type, fruits, what part of the plant is used, whether its endangered, and other interesting facts